chhlam/FlockingSimulation/README.md

 # FlockingSimulation
 A bird flocking simulation based on the boid model by [Craig Reynolds](http://www.red3d.com/cwr/boids/).

+*Final project for the course PHYS3061 in Spring 2020 at the Chinese University of Hong Kong.*

 ## Features
 Basic traits of boids are implemented according to the boid model.
 Boids of two types, prey and predator, are introduced.